APP-RS-OC-Polytech-2020/JavaCamServer/README.md

                               10)
   -h, --height=<height>     Height of the camera frame, camera-dependant (default:
                               480)
-  -n, --name=<name>         Name of our sender, will figure in JSON
+  -n, --name=<name>         Name of our sender, will figure in JSON (default: cam)
-      -np, --nopoke         Switch to disable server poking.
-  -p, --port=<serverPort>   Port of the server to poke (default: 50008) -w, --width=<width>       Width of the camera frame, camera-dependant (default:
+      -np, --nopoke         Switch to disable server poking (default: poke enabled) -p, --port=<serverPort>   Port of the server to poke (default: 50008) -w, --width=<width>       Width of the camera frame, camera-dependant (default:
                               640)